NIA’s Thermal Insulation Inspector Certification

-Part 1: NIA’s Introduction to Mechanical Insulation
+Part 1: NIA’s Understanding Mechanical Insulation course

-Part 2: NIA’s Thermal Insulation Inspector Certification Course
+Part 2: NIA’s Thermal Insulation Inspector Certification course

 NIA’s Thermal Insulation Inspector Certification course includes topics such as the roles and responsibilities of an inspector; the basis of inspection—what are you inspecting to; the inspection process in new construction and maintenance; inspection tools and techniques; common occurrences/ problem areas that may be encountered during an inspection; and inspection documentation and reporting.

 Click here to read about NIA's Cancellation Policy and Course Guidelines.

 Course Registration Rates